anebz/cloud/Accreditations/aws_developer_associate.md

   * Needs an additional security group to the env's autoscaling group to allow the network communication
   * provide connection string info to the app servers using EB env properties

+Beanstalk worker environments support SQS dead letter queues, where worker can send messages that for some reason can't be successfully processed.
+Dead letter queue provides the ability to sideline, isolate and analyze the unsucessfully processed messages.

+If Beanstalk takes too long, use pre-baked AMIs to preload and prepackage dependencies instead of having to configure it at launch.

+Elasticache should be defined in .ebextensions/, but RDS database should be referenced externally and reference through env variables.
+All the EBS config files should be under this folder with the .config extension.

 ## Notifications

 ### SQS

 * Highly-durable pull-based queue in the cloud
+* Allows horizontal scaling depending on work demand
 * No strict ordering and duplicates
   * Can get strict ordering and no duplicates with FIFO, but then you have a limit of 300 messages/second
+  * To ensure that messages are delivered in order, use FIFO queues + use sequence info in the messages with Standard queues.
 * Number of consumers: 1
-* No capacity management
 * Higher cost for Kb x messages / day
 * Underlying data structure is multiple queues.
 Once an SQS message gets consumed, it gets deleted from the queue
 * Default standard queues have unlimited transactions and guarantee that a message is delivered at least once and provide best-effort ordering, which means that occasionally there might be duplicate messages or out of order.